xlwings/xlwings-server/docs/clients.md

 - No support for custom functions.
 - No support for authentication.
 - Requires Microsoft 365 with OneDrive/SharePoint, does not work with the permanent versions of Office like Office 2024.
-- Cannot be used in PowerAutomate flows as running Office Scripts via PowerAutomate doesn't support calls the external servers.
+- Cannot be used in PowerAutomate flows as running Office Scripts via PowerAutomate doesn't support calls to the external servers.
 - Does not work without an Internet connection.
 - Does not comply with privacy standards: transmits content to Microsoft.
+- Developing requires a tunneling solution like ngrok.

 ## Google Sheets